|Nutrition Facts (per serving)|

 Before beginning the recipe, make sure you have some cheesecloth and a clean glass or ceramic jar on hand.
 And don't plan to use it immediately—although very easy to make, the smen will need to sit a month or longer for the characteristic flavor to develop; the longer it sits, the stronger the flavor will be.

 1 tablespoon kosher salt

 Melt the butter over low heat in a small saucepan.
-Increase the heat and bring the melted butter to a simmer.
-Simmer gently for 30 to 45 minutes, or until the milk solids on the bottom of the pot have turned a light amber.
+Increase the heat to medium-low and bring the melted butter to a simmer.
+Simmer gently until the milk solids on the bottom of the pot have turned a light amber, about 45 minutes.

-Place a piece of cheesecloth over a bowl and carefully pour the clarified butter—just the liquid, not the solids—through a cheesecloth.
+Place a piece of cheesecloth over a bowl and carefully pour the clarified butter through the cheesecloth, leaving the solids behind in the pan.
 Repeat this straining several times if necessary to remove all traces of milk solids.
 You want only perfectly clear clarified butter for smen.